Company Mission

 How can a postpartum doula support you

-Assessing the needs of the family
+Assessing the needs of the family and providing Resources

-• Knowledge of the postpartum time period
+• Experience and knowledge with working with families in the postpartum time period

-• Knowledge of parent stages of development
+• Empathy and empowerment of parental stages of development

 Child's hand gripping an adults finger